History of the nude in art: Latest trends

 Jean Fautrier made nudes where the figure is deformed, made from different color textures, on paper supports, treated with plaster and glue, on which he applies a raw substance, made with inks and powders, on which he draws or scratches, until he achieves the desired image.
 Jean Dubuffet began in 1950 his series of Bodies of a Lady—an antinomian title, since it contrasts the materiality of the body with the spirituality of the meaning of "lady", which gives a high dignity to women—made with raw materials, drawing the figure with scratches, and treating the body as a mass that is crushed on the support, as in a butcher's board.
 Willem de Kooning made female nudes, but distorted to the maximum, with great color.
-His Women series (1945–1950) is halfway between figuration and abstraction, where the female figure is reduced to spots of color, applied in an aggressive and expressive way, with contours that evoke prehistoric fertility goddesses as well as obscene street paintings.
+His Women series (1945–1950) is halfway between figuration and abstraction, in which the female figure is reduced to spots of color, applied aggressively and expressively, with contours that evoke prehistoric fertility goddesses as well as obscene street paintings.

-Antoni Tàpies is basically an abstract painter, although in his works he sometimes introduces parts of the human body, especially genitals, in schematic forms, often with the appearance of deterioration, the body appears torn, assaulted, pierced.
+Antoni Tàpies is basically an abstract painter, although in his works he sometimes introduces parts of the human body, especially the genitals, in schematic forms, often with the appearance of deterioration; the body appears torn, assaulted, pierced.
 This can be seen in The inner fire (1953), a human torso in the form of a burlap cloth decomposed by burns; Ochre and pink relief (1965), a kneeling female figure; Matter in the form of an armpit (1968), in which he adds real hair to the figure of a torso showing the armpit; Body (1986) reflects a recumbent figure, evocative of death—which is accentuated by the word "Tartaros", the Greek hell; in Days of Water I (1987) we see a body submerged in waves of gray paint, evoking the legend of Hero and Leander.
 Other works of his are: Two Figures (1947), Varnish Nude (1980), Torso (1985), Prajna = Dhyana (1993), Man (2002), Black Jersey (2008), etc.